Technical Requirements for Festival Media

 |Format||The festival prefers subtitles to be burned into the picture but XML and PNG subtitles are also accepted.

-You will automatically receive an e-mail containing personalized login information to the festival's Digital Cinema Portal.
+Upon request you will receive an e-mail containing personalised login information to the festival's Digital Cinema Portal.
 Please do not pass this information on to any third parties (postproduction companies, labs, service providers), but instead contact the to have a separate account created for your contractors.

-All DKDMs should be SMPTE ST 430-1 compliant and in the “Modified Transitional 1“ formulation as per ISDCF guidelines, PDF.
+All DKDMs should be SMPTE ST 430-1 compliant and in the “Modified Transitional 1“ formulation as per ISDCF guidelines, PDF (125 KB).